 As wildlife habitat shrinks due to increasing and conflicting land uses, we must find ways to make wildlife, agriculture, and other commercial development needs more compatible.
 Therein lies the great opportunity to "increase the usefulness."

 As the Club's centennial project, the Theodore Roosevelt Memorial Ranch on the east front of the Rocky Mountains was purchased.
-This 6,000 acre facility lies in the foothills of the east slope of the Rocky Mountains near Dupuyer, Montana.
+This 6,500 acre property lies in the foothills of the east slope of the Rocky Mountains near Dupuyer, Montana.

 The property abuts thousands of acres of national forest and wilderness areas and contains critical winter habitat for elk and mule deer.
 Additionally, whitetail deer, cougar, and grizzly and black bears regularly use this property and bighorn sheep and Rocky Mountain goats occur in adjacent national forest lands.
 This unique environment offers the perfect laboratory to study the coexistence of agricultural land uses and wildlife for research purposes.

 - Wildlife habitat must be maintained and improved on both private and public lands.
 Without suitable habitat, many wildlife species may decrease in number or disappear.

 - Hard, practical, realistic research must be done to develop techniques and methods for reducing competition between the demands of wildlife and those of agriculture and other land uses.